Henkel: Adhesive technologies

-And the Consumers, Craftsmen, and Building business area markets a range of brand-name products for private, trade and construction users.
+And the consumers, craftsmen, and building business area markets a range of brand-name products for private, trade and construction users.

 In June 2018, Henkel opened a new 3D printing technology hub in Tallaght, Ireland.
 In 2018, Henkel also laid the cornerstone for a new global innovation center of its Adhesive Technologies business at the company's headquarters in Düsseldorf, investing more than €130 million.
 The center is planned to open end of 2020.

-Beauty Care

-Henkel Beauty Care is one of the leading beauty businesses worldwide, serving both retail and professional markets.
-The Branded Consumer Goods business area (retail) is active in Hair Cosmetics, Body Care, Skin Care, and Oral Care.
-Among the most well-known brands of Beauty Care are Schwarzkopf, Dial, and Syoss.
+Consumer brands

+Henkel Consumer Brands covers products in the areas of laundry, home care and hair.

+Henkel's hair and body care brands include Schwarzkopf, Dial, and Syoss.
 In 2017, Henkel successfully launched #mydentity hair color together with Guy Tang, a leading hairdresser and social media influencer.

-In 2018, Henkel Beauty Care presented the Schwarzkopf SalonLab at CES – a digital hair salon experience using technology to customize products.
-The company continues to expand its portfolio of professional beauty products, currently owning brands Alterna, Authentic Beauty Concept, Joico, Kenra, Pravana, and Sexy Hair.
+In 2018, Henkel presented the Schwarzkopf SalonLab at CES – a digital hair salon experience using technology to customize products.
+The company continues to expand its portfolio of professional hair care products, currently owning brands Alterna, Authentic Beauty Concept, Joico, Kenra, Pravana, and Sexy Hair.

-Laundry and Home Care

 Henkel's most famous brand is Persil, introduced in 1907, the first commercial "self-activated" laundry detergent, which means a bubble-forming bleach (sodium perborate) with a soap component (silicate).
 The abbreviation of the names of the two main components perborate and silicate compose the product name.
-Persil is the biggest brand for Henkel's Laundry & Home Care business, generating sales of more than 1 billion euros in 2017.
-Today, Henkel's Laundry & Home Care product portfolio ranges from heavy-duty detergents, speciality detergents and laundry additives to dishwashing products, hard surface and WC cleaners, air fresheners and insect control products.
+Persil is the biggest brand for Henkel's Laundry & Home Care category, generating sales of more than 1 billion euros in 2017.
+Today, Henkel's Laundry & Home Care category ranges from heavy-duty detergents, speciality detergents and laundry additives to dishwashing products, hard surface and WC cleaners, air fresheners and insect control products.

 Other brands include Purex washing powder and liquid laundry detergent, Sun liquid laundry detergent, Vernel/Silan fabric softener, Somat/Glist dishwasher tablets, and Pril washing-up liquid.
 In the United States and Canada only (the brands elsewhere are owned by Unilever) All, Wisk, Snuggle, and Sunlight detergent and fabric softener brands are also Henkel brands.
 The brands owned by Unilever elsewhere, plus Sun, were acquired by Henkel through its acquisition of Sun Products in 2016.

 Persil Abaya Shampoo or Persil Black is a liquid detergent that Henkel introduced to the Saudi Arabian market in 2007 and later to other Gulf Cooperation Council region markets.
 The company sells the liquid as a specialist detergent for abayas, the loose, traditionally black, robe-like garments worn by women in many Islamic cultures.